EuroPython/website/data/pages-content/volunteers.md

 # How to sign up
   - Fill this form and we will contact and onboard you. https://forms.gle/Y472nH5m8ZRWpbVP8
   - If you want to save some time you can:
-      + Acknowledge our [EuroPython 2022 Data Privacy Policy](https://docs.google.com/forms/d/e/1FAIpQLSdNTLsFn-YKD4l6icY4NEhmVG5JRyawm-QcvZUQ9HSylEXldw/viewform).
+      + Acknowledge our [EuroPython 2023Data Privacy Policy](https://docs.google.com/forms/d/e/1FAIpQLSdNTLsFn-YKD4l6icY4NEhmVG5JRyawm-QcvZUQ9HSylEXldw/viewform).
 This is needed, since many of you will have to handle private data as part of e.g. helping at the registration desk.
       + Assign yourself to available shifts on the Operations spreadsheet.
 (You will get the link after signing the Data Privacy Policy.)
       + Sign up to the Europython Volunteers discord server.
 (The link is in our Operations Spreadsheet)
       + Please say hello and introduce yourself in #onsite-volunteers channel.
 Thanks ❤️